VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Compatibility
 -------------

-The supporting the configuration store will not be required by Agents going forward, but will be strongly encouraged as it should substantially improve the users experience.
+Supporting the configuration store will not be required by Agents going forward, but will be strongly encouraged as it should substantially improve the users experience.

 The previous method for configuring an agent will still be available to agents (and in some cases required).
 However agents can be created to only work with the configuration store and not support the old method at all.